April 16th, 2026

 Bobble St: (Yoh, insert hook into st, yoh and pull up a loop, yoh and pull through 2 loops) 5 times into same stitch — 6 loops on hook.
 Yoh and pull through all 6 loops to close.

-Ready to try it in a pattern?
+Ready to try the bobble stitch in a pattern?

 - Bobble Stitch Christmas Tree Trio — three sizes, perfect as a set for holiday decor or a hostess gift